leafbuild/leafbuild/doc/src/project_model.md

 A project is a module that contains some extra metadata.
 See the [kwargs of the `project()` function]() to find out more.

+The metadata present in the project should apply to all of its submodules.

 # The `build.leaf` file

 A `build.leaf` file should always start with a call to either